-Plaintiff filed this instant action against five unidentified defendants with a tenuous assertion that over a period of 88 days, the defendants allegedly shared a hardcore pornographic film via the internet -- "Tiffany Sex With A Supermodel" -- utilizing the BitTorrent protocol.
+Plaintiff filed this instant action against 45 unidentified defendants with a tenuous assertion that over a period of 65 days, those defendants allegedly shared a hardcore pornographic film via the internet -- "Big Wet Brazilian Asses 7" -- utilizing the BitTorrent protocol.

-On April 30, 2012, an order was issued ex parte by this Court on Plaintiff's unopposed motion, which allowed Plaintiff to serve subpoenas on the defendants' ISPs seeking defendants' identities.
-Doe 4 was notified of this matter through his ISP, Verizon Internet Services, which informed him that his personal information had been subpoenaed by Plaintiff.
+On May 16, 2012, an order was issued ex parte by this Court on Plaintiff's unopposed motion, which allowed Plaintiff to serve subpoenas on the defendants' ISPs seeking defendants' identities.
+On May 30, 2012, Plaintiff issued a subpoena to Verizon Internet Services.
+By letter dated June 30, 2012, Verizon Internet Services notified Doe 41 that his personal information had been subpoenaed by Plaintiff.
+This motion follows.